About PUI-SATX-Louis Stokes Alliance for Minority Participation: ¡Adelante!

 The Alliance is comprised of three Hispanic-serving institutions (HSI) and an emerging HSI, all primarily undergraduate institutions (PUI), that will leverage our shared location in a city with a majority Latinx population, combined resources, and collective strengths to address underrepresented minority (URM) STEM student retention and graduation rates of socially and economically marginalized student populations.

-The goal of the PUI-SATX is to increase the number of students that are historically underrepresented in STEM and from the lowest socio-economic quartile that pursue and earn baccalaureate degrees in a STEM field.
+The goal of the PUI-SATX is to increase the number of students who are historically underrepresented in STEM and from the lowest socio-economic quartile that pursue and earn baccalaureate degrees in a STEM field.
 The PUI-SATX-LSAMP supports URM STEM students by nurturing their psychosocial development needed to transform their sense of belonging as scientists, and engages the families of these students to help bridge the gap help family support systems understand the demands of the academic world.

-• LSAMP Scholars receive $750 stipend per semester during years one and two.
+LSAMP Scholars receive $750 stipend per semester during years one and two.
 To be eligible, students must:

 The PUI-SATX-LSAMP program is funded by the National Science Foundation grant number HRD 2207388.